BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 His warning is clear: if source code supersedes law, democratic institutions are at risk.

 We must also account for a new generation of algorithms---those driven by data rather than explicit design.
-Here Luhmann's conceptation has to be extended because for systems are "artificial intelligent" it is no longer obvious to differentiate between a working and a mailfunctioning system.
+Here Luhmann's conception has to be extended because for systems that are "artificially intelligent" it is no longer obvious to differentiate between a working and a malfunctioning system.
 These systems are not only *intransparent* because we can not explain how they work in details but because we can not tell if they work at all.
 In that sense they introduce a new form of contingency into society that, in the past, led to the invention of norms (social interactions are plagued by a *double-contingency* "I'll do what you want if you do what I want").
 These *intransparent* systems, such as artificial neural networks (ANNs), learn structures from patterns in training data, often beyond human interpretability.
-They find structures in communication and feeding them back into communication, that is, society forming a feedback loop of communication.
+They find structures in communication and feed them back into communication, that is, society forming a feedback loop of communication.

 >Unlike traditional algorithms, which are explicitly designed by developers, artificial neural networks construct their computational structures from data. [...]
 The data contains patterns of communication that psychic systems themselves cannot make sense of. -- {cite}`zoennchen:2025`